What are leg veins?

 Spider veins affect around 25% of adults in the United States, whereas varicose and spider veins typically affect women more than men, increasing in occurrence with age.

 Varicose and spider veins can be caused by several factors including genetics, obesity, hormonal imbalances, and occupations that require long-term standing up.
 Trauma or injury to the skin can also lead to the development of leg veins.
 People with a history of blood clots or increased pressure throughout the abdomen typically have an increased risk to varicose or spider veins.

 What are the symptoms of leg veins?

 People with varicose veins report pain, cramping, and/or aches throughout the legs.
 Other symptoms can include burning, throbbing, and heaviness in the legs.
 In women, these symptoms can worsen during menstrual cycles and pregnancy.

 Our practice treats leg veins, both varicose and spider veins, in multiple ways.
 These treatment options can range from at-home methods to minor surgeries.
 While conservative methods will be used first to help provide better means for treatment, surgical procedures are available for patients who don’t succeed with at-home and non-surgical methods.

 - Laser Treatments: Laser works to reduce spider veins and small varicose veins by shrinking the vessels without harming the skin.

-- Radiofrequency Ablation: Radiofrequency ablation works with radiofrequency devices instead of laser lights, which are surgically inserted into the vein to heat up and seal the veins shut.
+- Radiofrequency Ablation: Radiofrequency ablation works with radiofrequency devices that directly target the vein to heat up and seal.